Russia says Ukraine fired missile towards Moscow, hit Crimea with drones | Law-Order

 - Russian Federation

-Russia said on Friday that Ukraine had fired a missile towards Moscow and attacked the Crimean Peninsula with 42 drones, one of the biggest known coordinated Ukrainian air attacks to date on Russian-held territory.
+Russia said on Friday Ukraine had fired a missile towards Moscow and attacked Crimea with 42 drones, in what would be one of the biggest known coordinated Ukrainian air attacks to date on Russian-held territory.

-Russia's defence ministry said it had shot down a modified S-200 missile over the Kaluga region, which borders the Moscow region.
-The city of Kaluga is less than 200 km from Moscow.
+The Russian defence ministry said a modified S-200 missile had been shot down over the Kaluga region, which borders the Moscow region.
+The city of Kaluga is less than 200 km (124 miles) from Moscow.
 "The missile was detected and destroyed by air defences over the territory of the Kaluga region," the defence ministry said.

-Ukraine says Crimea part of its internationally recognised territory.
-Mikhail Razvozhayev, the Moscow-installed governor of the port city of Sevastopol in Crimea, said on the Telegram messaging app that a number of drones was destroyed over the Khersones promontory, on Sevastopol's outskirts.
+There were no casualties, said Kaluga governor Vladislav Shapsha.
+Ukraine did not immediately comment on the reports, and almost never publicly claims responsibility for attacks inside Russia or on Russian-controlled territory in Ukraine.

 There were no immediate reports of casualties or damage from the attacks, which Russia blamed on Ukraine.
-Russian airports suspended flights for a few hours.
-The attack were the latest in a surge of similar attacks since two drones were destroyed over the Kremlin in early May.
+Russian airports near Moscow suspended flights for a few hours.
+The attacks were the latest in a surge of similar incidents since two drones were destroyed over the Kremlin in early May.

-Ukraine almost never publicly claims responsibility for attacks inside Russia or on Russian-controlled territory in Ukraine, but has been saying in recent months that destroying Russia's military infrastructure helps Kyiv's counteroffensive.
+Ukraine has said that destroying Russia's military infrastructure helps a counteroffensive than Kyiv began in June.
+President Volodymyr Zelenskiy told an international conference this week that Kyiv would "de-occupy" Crimea.
+Russia shows no sign of leaving Crimea, which it has used to launch missiles at Ukraine.

+But Ukrainian military intelligence said it had assisted the navy this week in a "special operation" in which they landed units on the western tip of Crimea, had a firefight with Russian forces and raised a Ukrainian flag.
+The mission, which was not confirmed by Russia, coincided with Ukraine's Independence Day and appeared intended to show Ukrainian forces are able to stage ground operations in Crimea and that the peninsula is not invulnerable.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)